JaneliaSciComp/SongExplorer/README.md

 Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the single file that TensorFlow needs for inference.
-You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e.
-"trained-classifier1/train_1r/vgg.ckpt-100.{index,meta,data\*}" in this case).
+You'll need to choose a checkpoint to use with the File Browser as you did before when saving the activations (i.e. one of "trained-classifier1/train_1r/vgg.ckpt-100.{index,meta,data\*}" in this case).
-Output into the log files directory are "freeze.ckpt-<>.log" and "frozen-graph.ckpt-<>.log" files for errors, and "frozen-graph.ckpt-<>.pb" containing the binary data.
+Output into the log files directory are "freeze.ckpt-\*.log" and "frozen-graph.ckpt-\*.log" files for errors, and "frozen-graph.ckpt-\*.pb" containing the binary data.
 This latter PB file can in future be chosen as the model instead of a checkpoint file.